Meet The Board

 Lindsey McClenathan, Marketing Director

 Through TAP, Lindsey found the DC community theater scene—and her family.
 She’s been involved with TAP since 2011; onstage for the productions of 42nd Street and Nine, and in the audience cheering on friends and the organization many times since.
-TAP will forever hold a special place in her life, and she is honored to have served as Director of Development for the past 3 years and is excited to be the Director of Marketing.
-Lindsey earns her living doing communications and fundraising for nonprofit organizations.
-She spent more than 10 years fundraising for national mental health education and access to care, and now focuses on fundraising to increase affordable housing in the DC metro region.
+TAP will forever hold a special place in her life, and she is honored to have served as Director of Development for three years and is happy to continue for a second year as your Director of Marketing.
+Lindsey holds a master's degree in nonprofit management and earns her living doing communications and fundraising for nonprofit organizations.
+Email Lindsey.

 Michael Wong, Development Director